NasruddinNazerali/Coursera_Capstone/README.md

 Project #1
 N.B.
 1. I installed packages that I needed from a python cmd prompt, as I found that easier, so the notebook only has the import commands.
 2. The folium maps render ok in Jupyter Lab but are not showing up in the github page.
+I have therefore included the png's of the same for review.